 bi-plane which featured in the Sydney Pollack-directed movie starring Meryl Streep and Robert Redford sold for €201,250 to an anonymous telephone bidder at the auction, held during the capital's Rétromobile week.
 The sale set a new world record for a Gipsy Moth.

-Bonhams' second visit to the historic automotive venue, following a spectacular first sale in 2011, realized just short of €13 million from 86 motor cars, 84 motorcycles and more than 100 lots of automobilia.
+Bonhams' second visit to the historic automotive venue, following a spectacular first sale in 2011, realised just short of €13 million from 86 motor cars, 84 motorcycles and more than 100 lots of automobilia.

-In the motorcycle section, two headline collections realized a combined total of almost €600,000.
+In the motorcycle section, two headline collections realised a combined total of almost €600,000.
 Top-selling lot in the Garelli Grand Prix Collection was a 1926 Garelli 348cc Racing Motorcycle at €29,900, while a 1917 Indian 7hp Powerplus led the way among the bikes of the late Claude Lesellier, selling for €28,750.